• Skip to primary navigation

 • LinkedIn

-The Lymphatic System Is How Cancer Spreads
+The Lymphatic System and Cancer Progression

 This is why most cancer tests include a lymph biopsy: if cancerous cells are prevalent in lymph, its likely that they exist in other organs as well.
 Most of the escaped cancer cells die or are killed in the lymphatic system before they can start growing elsewhere, but when the lymphatic system is not strong enough (such as when it’s stagnant, fight off infection, or battling a main tumour elsewhere), one or two cancer cells may slip through, begin to grow, and form new tumours.
 This is called metastasis.